Book I, Ch. 2— The Werelight (& other spells)

 “Not always,” Nala told her nearly empty mug.
 The werelight’s many colors danced in the goop that coated strips of carrot and cabbage.

-“Nah,” said Gran.
+Gran shook her head.
 “It’s bright enough for me.
-I’d rather save it for when it counts.”
+Besides, I’d rather save it for when it counts.”

 Nala grinned, and gulped.
 “For the Telling?”